 I dropped the cup, spilling scalding hot coffee over my bare feet, jumping backwards with a cry of pain and alarm.
 When I returned my attention to the horses and carriage back in the room, they were gone.

-In that moment I wondered if I was going mad.
-Apparently most of us do, which is understandable.
+At that moment I wondered if I was going mad.
+Apparently, most of us do, which is understandable.
 How would you feel if you’d seen that exact same sight in your home?
-Unless you’re Jack the Ripper, I imagine many of you do not have a coach and horses just laying around.
+Unless you’re Jack the Ripper, I imagine many of you do not have a coach and horses just lying around.
 I certainly didn’t.